Oakland Golf Club: Early history

+Walter Travis designed the second nine holes in 1905.

+The clubhouse was destroyed in a fire caused by a defective chimney flue in 1917.

-Tom Bendelow designed the first nine holes at the golf course in 1897 and Walter Travis designed the second nine holes in 1905.
-The course was re-designed by golf course designer, Seth Raynor, in 1919.
+The course was redesigned by golf course designer, Seth Raynor, in 1919.
 Roger Bullard was the architect for the golf course's clubhouse.

+Closure and redevelopment

+In September 1952, the membership decided to offer it up for sale, as the land had increased substantially in value as eastern Queens had been developed around it.

-The former clubhouse of the golf course now serves as the college's Oakland Building and includes an art gallery.
+The former clubhouse of the golf course now serves as Queensboro Community College's Oakland Building and includes an art gallery.
 Benjamin N. Cardozo High School was also built on the former site of the golf course.